codenetwork/SlackBot/README.md

 # SlackBot
 ## Getting Started
-To get started with QUT's better SlackBot, you will need the fastest language in the world:
+To get started with QUT's better SlackBot, you will need the best language in the world:
 NodeJS 6.7.0.

 To get started, copy and paste the below code into your terminal: